 Although baffled as to the cause, public health officials urged calm as fears of a flu pandemic spread around Pennsylvania even more quickly than the mystery illness itself.
 Swine flu, which had struck a New Jersey army base earlier in the year, and parrot fever, spread by sick pigeons, were among the leading theories.
 The good news for investigators, however, was that it quickly became evident that the disease was not contagious.
 One convention-goer, for instance, exhibited no symptoms although the two men he shared a hotel room with had died suddenly.
 Antibiotics also proved effective in treating the sick.

-In response to the medical mystery, the federal Centers for Disease Control (CDC) launched the largest investigation in its history.
+In response to the medical mystery, the federal Centers for Disease Control and Prevention (CDC) launched the largest investigation in its history.
 “No previous scientific detective effort in history has approached the scale and intensity of the campaign now under way to track down the course, source and pattern” of the disease, reported the Boston Globe.
 A team of 20 CDC epidemiologists joined state health workers in scouring hospital records and poring through autopsy findings.
 Laboratories remained open throughout the night as helicopters flew in the latest blood and tissue samples.
 In hospitals across Pennsylvania, the medical sleuths interviewed patients about their every move in Philadelphia, from whether they ate the hotel’s go-getters’ breakfast to how many times they rode its elevators.

 Investigators even checked into the Bellevue-Stratford Hotel and combed the premises for clues.
 They examined everything from the hotel’s ice machines to its toothpicks, and they crawled into its heating and cooling systems to take samples.
 They considered causes ranging from food poisoning to foul play by anti-war protestors who had previously threatened violence against military veterans.
 The only common threads the investigators could find, however, were the disease’s symptoms and the fact that the afflicted appeared to have spent some time either in the hotel lobby or outside on the sidewalk.